UEI College Partners with Building Talent Foundation Amid Skilled Trade Shortage

 “UEI College’s Electrician Technician program is a timely answer to a critical need,” said Robyn Burrell, Director of Curriculum and Academic Services.
 “The program gets committed students up to speed, following an industry-recognized, hands-on curriculum that focuses on the skills that matter most to employers.
 In as few as 10 months, students will develop the skills and get the tools needed to work effectively in the electrician field,” Burrell said.

-The U.S. Bureau of Labor Statistics projects an 8 percent growth for electrical workers through the year 2029, a rate much faster than average for all occupations.
-The Electrician Technician training program prepares students for an entry-level job in the residential, commercial, or industrial fields.
+The Electrician Technician training program prepares students for entry-level positions in the residential, commercial, or industrial fields.

 “At the completion of the program, students should be trained and confident, ready to tackle whatever challenges come their way,” Burrell added.
 “The program is designed to provide students with the necessary training they’ll need as quickly as possible with career-focused courses that are personalized, hands-on, and tailored to the skills that employers look for most.”